Freak show fight

-In kickboxing and mixed martial arts (MMA), "freak show fight" is an idiom for a bout featuring a deep disparity in skill, experience or weight between the fighters.
+In kickboxing and mixed martial arts (MMA), "freak show fight" is an idiom for a bout featuring a deep disparity in skill, experience, or weight between the fighters.
 This kind of matchup was common in the early period of mixed martial arts history, but it has become increasingly rare due to the regulation of athletic commissions and the implementation of official weight classes.
 However, freak show fights remain particularly associated in popular culture to Japanese promotions, where they are still occasionally hosted.
-Those bouts are usually a source of controversy among pundits, as they are perceived to elevate spectacle over true competition, but they retain a measure of acceptance among wide audiences due to their entertainment value.
+Those bouts are a source of controversy among pundits, who compare them to exploitative freak shows, claiming they elevate spectacle over true competition.
+Such fights retain a measure of acceptance among wider audiences, due to their entertainment value.

 History

 Early MMA promotions usually held little to no control over ability and weight, which resulted in heavily unbalanced openweight matchups.
 The first events of Ultimate Fighting Championship are acknowledged to have featured recurrent freak show fights, with the most famous being possibly the fight between 200lbs kenpo fighter Keith Hackney and 600lbs sumo wrestler Emmanuel Yarbrough.
-The promotion itself would not completely close itself against them until the end of the 1990s.
+UFC 8 was subtitled "David vs. Goliath" as it pitted larger fighters against smaller fighters.
+Such matchups reflected the UFC's original emphasis on spectacle and the novelty of testing different martial arts against one another.
+The promotion did not completely move away from them until the end of the 1990s, as the UFC came under greater public scrutiny and sought sanctioning by athletic commissions, adopting weight divisions common in other combat sports.

-Around the same time, in turn, Japanese company Pride Fighting Championships embraced the concept, initiating the custom of creating matchups based on the idea of "technique vs. size" or "David vs. Goliath."
-Former Pancrase fighter Ikuhisa Minowa became a usual participant against superheavyweight fighters of diverse backgrounds, as did 400lbs professional wrestler Giant Silva from the opposite side.
+Around the same time, in turn, Japanese company Pride Fighting Championships embraced the concept, initiating the custom of creating matchups based on the idea of "technique vs. size" or "David vs. Goliath".
+Former Pancrase fighter Ikuhisa Minowa "Minowaman" became a usual participant against superheavyweight fighters of diverse backgrounds, as did 400lbs (181 kg) professional wrestler Giant Silva from the opposite side.
 This trend was adopted by Japanese kickboxing promotion K-1, pushing the fighting careers of highly publicized superheavyweights like Bob Sapp, Akebono and Choi Hong-Man, who also competed at Pride.
-Freak show fighters usually drew large TV ratings in Japan, with a special match pitting Sapp against Akebono breaking historical records.
+Freak show fighters usually drew large TV ratings in Japan, with a special match pitting Sapp against Akebono at the New Year's Eve event Dynamite!!
+2003 breaking historical records, reaching a peak rating of 43.0% surpassing NHK's Kōhaku Uta Gassen, an annual New Year's Eve music program and one of Japan's most-watched television broadcasts.